Thesis Title: Different conceptions of place: Gilles De La Tourette syndrome and the significance of insignificant materiality

 Employing a multi-disciplinary approach, my research examines the experiences of people with Tourette syndrome with their immediate physical, social and symbolic environments by studying their involuntary urges and practices of Tourette syndrome specific compulsive behaviour, including touching certain elements of their material surroundings and how their spatial behaviour becomes accustomed to this.
 I aim to introduce new ways of thinking of 'knowing of the world' through hypersensitivity as regarded from a socio-spatial perspective.
 Drawing on and contributing to more-than-human postphenomenological work in human geography, embodiment in health and disability geography, and clinical studies of Tourette syndrome, my project will be based on semi-structured interviews on compulsive behaviours, lifestyle and strategies and overt ethnography in which the participants’ spatial behaviour will be videotaped in certain places differing in severity of stimuli.
 In doing so, my research intends to aid in the development of clinical behavioural therapies in order to increase the in situ wellbeing of people with Tourette syndrome.

-“Mapping embodied meanings: emotion and affect in the daily activities and social networks of contemporary villagers”.
-Presented at the Fourth International and Interdisciplinary Conference on Emotional Geographies, Groningen 1-3 July 2013.
+2013 “Mapping Embodied Meanings: Emotion and affect in the daily activities and social networks of contemporary villagers”.
+Fourth International and Interdisciplinary Conference on Emotional Geographies, Groningen, July 2013.

-“Anssi Paasi over de Angelsaksische dominantie in de sociale geografie”, Geografie, March 2010 issue.
+2010 “Anssi Paasi over de Angelsaksische dominantie in de sociale geografie”, Interview, Geografie, March 2010 issue.